 I want to hear from you.
 What are your thoughts about physical, virtual, and hybrid conferences?

-In the meantime, while I await your response, I’m going to catch up on all that I missed as the NamesCon Online Platform is now open through October 5th!
+In the meantime, while I await your response, I will catch up on all that I missed, as the NamesCon Online Platform is now open through October 5th!